medanmilos1831/pnpm-monorepo-scoped-observer/med1802/react-toggle-observer/README.md

 # 🔄 React Toggle Observer

-A lightweight React library for managing toggle/visibility state with observer pattern and interceptors.
-Built on top of `@med1802/scoped-observer` and `@med1802/scoped-observer-message-broker`, React Toggle Observer provides a simple, type-safe API for controlling on/off states with automatic lifecycle management and event interception.
+A lightweight React library for managing toggle/visibility state with observer pattern and middleware support.
+Built on top of `@med1802/scoped-observer` and `@med1802/scoped-observer-message-broker`, React Toggle Observer provides a simple, type-safe API for controlling on/off states with automatic lifecycle management and middleware interception.

-Perfect for managing modals, drawers, tooltips, accordions, dropdowns, and any component that needs toggle functionality with logging and interception capabilities.
+Perfect for managing modals, drawers, tooltips, accordions, dropdowns, and any component that needs toggle functionality with logging and middleware capabilities.

 ---